View your shopping cart.

 More Info

-In Bacchae, a masterpiece of tragic drama, Euripides tells the story of king Pentheus's resistance to the worship of Dionysus and his horrific punishment.
-Iphigenia at Aulis recounts the sacrifice of Agamemnon's daughter to Artemis, the price exacted by the goddess for favorable sailing winds.
-Rhesus (probably not by Euripides) dramatizes a pivotal incident in the Trojan War.
-David Kovacs presents a faithful and skillfully worded translation of the three plays, facing a freshly edited Greek text.
+In Bacchae, one of the great masterpieces of the tragic genre, Euripides tells the story of king Pentheus' resistance to the worship of Dionysus and his horrific punishment by the god: dismemberment at the hands of Theban women.
+Iphigenia at Aulis, also in Volume VI, recounts the sacrifice of Agamemnon's daughter to Artemis, the price exacted by the goddess for favorable sailing winds.
+Rhesus dramatizes a pivotal incident in the Trojan War.
+This play is probably not by Euripides; but it does give a sample of what tragedy was like after the great fifth-century playwrights.

 BIRDS LYSISTRATA THESMORPHIA 3